Video Processing Guide

 • --mask_dir: Path to the output mask directory.

-• --device: Device on which to run the inference, either cpu or cuda, default is cpu.
+• --device: Device on which to run inference, either cpu or cuda.

 Tracking Visualization